-Did you see the recent “viral” video of a construction worker hanging precariously by his hand from the end of a crane block on a Toronto jobsite?
+Did you see the “viral” video of a construction worker hanging from the end of a crane block?

 According to reports, the man, a rigger with PCL Constructors Canada Inc., became entangled with the crane’s tagline after securing a load (which was suspended above him.)

 The good news is that the man was safely lowered to the ground with no serious injuries.
 The bad news?
 Well, that the accident happened in the first place.

 Across social media, commentators replied to the video with statements such as, “How does this happen?” and “I’ve been in construction for 12 years and can’t figure out how he ended up there.”

 While exact details as to how the incident occurred have not yet been disclosed, clearly, something went wrong.

 Common mistakes when rigging include not inspecting the gear or equipment; not using the correct sling, device or hitch for the application; and failing to ensure sling protection.
 These have dire consequences, yet these are completely avoidable when workers have proper NCCCO rigger training and/or updated rigging certification.